Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 What is DeFi staking?

-Staking in DeFi is locking up tokens in a smart contract to provide liquidity.
-In return, users gain rewards in that token, or another, over the timeframe they allow it to be locked up.
 In many ways, it’s similar to depositing money in a bank fixed deposit, like a savings account.
 Except in crypto, the percentage rewards for doing so are far greater than in traditional banks, which generally mirror global interest rates.

 For example, RADAR token holders can stake their RADAR directly on DappRadar to earn more RADAR.
 Furthermore, in an industry-first move, DappRadar has pioneered cross-chain staking so that RADAR holders can stake and harvest RADAR rewards on any chain, and users can avoid Ethereum gas fees.
-Cool right!

 What is yield farming?

-Lending money in DeFi
+Lending and borrowing money in DeFi

 Crypto lending refers to decentralized finance that allows investors to lend their cryptocurrencies to different borrowers to get interest payments in return.
 Rewards can float between 1% and 20% on various platforms and higher for certain coins.
 Many platforms specializing in lending crypto also accept stablecoins pegged to the US dollar.